 The Center at HHH provides a full scope of services in the prevention, identification and treatment of osteoporosis.
 Drawing on our cutting-edge research, the expertise of a diverse team of specialists, the high quality of our bone density measurement program, and the unparalleled depth and range of services available within the physical rehabilitation hospital, the Center is well equipped to help individuals build and maintain healthy bones, and recuperate from disabling fractures.
 What sets the Osteoporosis Center at Helen Hayes Hospital apart, and has earned it a reputation for excellence, is its comprehensive approach to care.

-The Osteoporosis Center is staffed by a diversified team of specialists, including physicians with specialties in endocrinology and internal medicine.
+The Osteoporosis Center is staffed by a diversified team of specialists, including a physician with specialties in endocrinology and internal medicine.
 They are supported by radiation technologists, physical therapists, nutritionists and nurses, as well as research scientists.

 The Osteoporosis Center provides a full range of services including: